1846 United States elections

 Elections occurred in the middle of Democratic President James Polk's term, during the Second Party System.
-The election took place during the Mexican–American War.
+The election took place during the Mexican–American War (1846–1848).
 Members of the 30th United States Congress were chosen in this election.
 Wisconsin joined the union during the 30th Congress.
-Democrats kept control of the Senate, but lost control of the House.
+The Democrats kept control of the Senate, but lost control of the House.

 In the House, the Whigs won major gains, turning a dominant Democratic majority into a narrow Whig majority.

 In the Senate, Democrats picked up a moderate number of seats, building on their majority.